 - This article is based on the content from the "Three Must-Know Digital Finance Trends and Utilization Strategies" and "Generative AI Utilization Strategies for Financial Institutions" sessions held during the "Samsung SDS Gen AI Day" seminar hosted by Samsung SDS for its financial clients in April 2024 -

-The traditional financial industry's digital transformation began with the advent of cloud computing and the widespread adoption of smartphones, significantly altering not only the experience of financial services but also the many people's daily lives worldwide.
+The traditional financial industry's digital transformation began with the advent of cloud computing and the widespread adoption of smartphones, significantly altering not only the experience of financial services but also the daily lives of many people worldwide.
 Now in 2024, when you hear the term "digital finance," what keywords come to mind?
-Considering the reports from global research companies and the discussions that took place while negotiating business with IT and digital managers at financial institutions, the following keywords can be identified: GPT, LLM, Generative AI, Token Economy, STO, Open Pay, SuperApp, FinTech, Hyper-personalization, Embedded finance, Data Economy, and Cloud Platform.
+Based on reports from global research firms and discussions held during business negotiations with IT and digital managers at financial institutions, the following keywords have been identified: GPT, LLM, Generative AI, Token Economy, STO, Open Pay, SuperApp, FinTech, Hyper-personalization, Embedded finance, Data Economy, and Cloud Platform.

-Among these various keywords, let's focus on three key trends that must be noted in 2024: △ Generative AI, △ Digital assets and the integration of tokens into the regulatory framework (STO, CBDC), and △ Changes and expansion in financial channels (SuperApp, Embedded Finance).
-We will also examine the strategies that companies should adopt to embrace the evolving market.
+Among these various keywords, let's focus on three key trends to watch in 2024: △ Generative AI, △ Digital assets and the integration of tokens into the regulatory framework (STO, CBDC), and △ Changes and expansion in financial channels (SuperApp, Embedded Finance).
+We will take a closer look at the strategies companies should adopt to embrace the evolving market.

 First, what does Generative AImean?
-Let's take a look at it based on a text analysis historyhistory of the domestic financial sector.
+Let's take a look at it based on a text analysis history of the domestic financial sector.

 In 2022, the emergence of OpenAI's ChatGPT sparked significant interest among financial institutions in generative AI and large language models (LLMs).
 ChatGPT's LLM, or GPT-n, is a deep learning language model based on transformers.
 It can eloquently respond to questions by learning from vast amounts of data, with its capabilities approaching the level of the human brain.
 Starting with the 117 million parameters of GPT-1.0, released in 2018, GPT-3.0 saw a significant increase to 175 billion parameters in 2020.
 Although the number of parameters for GPT-4.0, released in 2023, has not been disclosed, experts believe it exceeds one trillion.
 Deep learninguses a mathematical model known as an artificial neural network, inspired by how neurons in the human brain are connected.
 This machine learning algorithm learns complex patterns, and parameters such as weights and biases in neurons, play a crucial role in determining the performance of the model.
-[1] The human brain is similar to deep learning – made up of 'neurons' and 'about 100 trillion synapses corresponding to parameters'.
+[1] The human brain is composed of around 100 trillion synapses, which are comparable to neurons and parameters in deep learning.
 Although the number of parameters in LLMs has not yet reached the level of synapses in the human brain, rapid advancements suggest that they could soon achieve this level.
 Another important consideration is that, while the human brain is limited by its finite knowledge and experience, LLMs can learn from a vastly greater amount of information.
 Therefore, even without reaching the synapse level of the human brain, it's likely that LLMs surpassing human capabilities will emerge shortly.

 (1) Financial Sector Use Case

 How can generative AI be used in financial operations?
-Since 2023, Samsung SDS has collected use cases across various industries, including financial institutions.
-After three months of analysis, they secured over 200 actionable use cases.
+Since 2023, Samsung SDS has collected use cases not only from financial institutions but also across various industries, and after three months of analysis, secured over 200 actionable use cases ready for implementation.
 Some of these use cases are currently in the PoC stage, while others have moved beyond successful PoCs to actual implementation and operation.

 In the financial sector, various use cases can be defined, such as Loan/Claims Assessment, Advertising/Brochure Generation, Portfolio Recommendation, Investment Management Information Generation, and AI Human Branch Teller.
 Let's look at two specific use cases in detail.